Turkic Place Names in the Carpathians and Hungary of Scythian Times

 Names of settlements

 V. Akreshory.
-One can see Romanian acru “sour” in the first part of the name Romanian, but nothing better as Rom şură for the second part was not found.
-The conjunction of these words is doubtful, therefore we can consider Chuv ukăr “tanning matter” which, obviously, has the same origin as Romanian acru and Chuv shury "swamp".
-Thus the name can be explained as "a tanning swamp".
+One can see Romanian acru “sour” in the first part of the name Romanian, but nothing better than Rom şură for the second part was found.
+The conjunction of these words is doubtful, therefore, we can consider Chuv ukăr “tanning matter”, which has the same origin as Romanian acru and Chuv shury "swamp".
+Thus, the name can be explained as "a tanning swamp".
 There are swamps near Akreshory.

 The name of the town of Bolekhiv could be related to Chuv. pulǎx ”fertility”.